telerik/reporting-docs/knowledge-base/how-to-produce-pdf-files-fitting-the-physical-page-on-printing.md

 ---
-title: How to produce PDF files fitting the physical page on printing
+title: How to Produce PDF Files Fitting the Physical Page on Printing
 description: How to produce PDF files fitting the physical page on printing.
 type: how-to
 page_title: How to produce PDF files fitting the physical page on printing